 Abstention.
 Conditions are unclear—the oscillator neither confirms bullish nor bearish bias.
 When in doubt, The Arbiter counsels patience.

 The power comes from combination.
 Any single oscillator can give false signals.
-But when four independent momentum calculations agree?
+But when seven independent voters agree?
 That's consensus.
 That's conviction.
 That's when The Arbiter speaks.

 Reading The Verdict

-The Arbiter communicates through stars—a simple visual language that cuts through complexity:
+The Arbiter communicates through a voting system—showing X/7 agreement that cuts through complexity:

-Four Stars (Same Direction): Maximum conviction.
-All four oscillators agree.
+7/7 or 6/7 (STRONG): Maximum conviction.
+All or nearly all components agree.
 This is the cleanest signal The Arbiter can give.
 Strike now.

-Two Stars or Split: Weak or conflicting.
+3/7 or less (NEUT): Weak or conflicting.
 The council is divided.
-Two bulls, two bears?
 Stand aside.
 Let others guess.
 The Arbiter counsels restraint.

 This simplicity is intentional.
-In the heat of market action, you don't have time to analyze four separate oscillators.
+In the heat of market action, you don't have time to analyze seven separate components.
 The Arbiter does the analysis and delivers a verdict you can act on instantly.

 "The patient pilot survives.
 The impulsive pilot donates."